This Charter is developed to:

 Self assessment: Developing and implementing a formal process for the Board to assess its performance.
 This policy will include an external assessment when appropriate.

-Succession planning: Ensuring that appropriate plans are in place for the succession of the CEO and senior management.
+Succession planning: Ensuring that appropriate plans are in place for the succession of the Managing Director and Senior Management.

 Other matters: Attending to corporate governance matters including the identification and nomination to the members of new Directors to fill Board vacancies and to any other matters identified as reserved to the Board.